 In 2016, thanks to the generosity of many benefactors, JPCatholic acquired an impressive 5,000 sq. ft. structure located right across the street from our Academic Building.
 The structure was built in 1925 in the Mediterranean Revival architectural style, which was popular in California in the 1920s and 1930s, and drew heavily on the style of Mediterranean palaces and seaside villas.
 The rectangular building features a large, symmetrical primary facade with stucco walls and a red tiled roof.

-The Chapel renovation will cost $5M, all of which must be raised before we begin construction.
-Our goal is to complete the fundraising effort by year-end 2020, and begin renovation in early January 2021.
-We pray the Chapel will be open at the beginning of the 2021 academic year.
+The Chapel renovation will cost $4M, all of which must be raised before we begin construction.
+Our goal is to ramp up our fundraising during 2024, and begin renovation by mid-2025.